Planning a visit to Vatican City and wondering how to organize your day? This is one day in Vatican City itinerary you need!

 1. Vatican Museums

-Start your 1 day in Vatican City with a tour of the Vatican Museums.
+Start your one day in Vatican City with a tour of the Vatican Museums.
+They open at 8:30 am.

 The Vatican Museums consist of 26 museums and almost 5 miles of wall space with densely packed displays.
 You could spend days and weeks admiring and discovering all the exhibits.
 Pick up a map when you walk in.